Unable to read recob::Vertex position information

 dunetpc, for example) and check out any packages that are between the packages you have already checked out.

 As you can see, this is not trivial.
 In general, avoid checking out low level packages unnecessarily.
 Simply put, pre-compiled packages you are using from the central release should not be link-dependent on anything you have checked out.

-#8 Updated by Christopher Backhouse about 1 month ago
+#8 Updated by Christopher Backhouse 3 months ago

 The two combinations I have tried are

 larreco v08_12_01 and